wonsunahn/CS1632_Reddit_Cats/README.md

 # Extra Credit

-DUE: July 26 (Tuesday), 2022 11:30 AM
+DUE: October 17 (Monday), 2022 before start of class

 ## Description

-This extra credit is going to be 0.5 points out of 100 points for the entire course, for anyone who is able to do this.
+This extra credit is going to be 0.2 points out of 100 points for the entire course, for anyone who is able to do this.

 Previously, the suggested method for testing FUN-RULES-12-ITEMS was to use